A Guide to Renegotiating NAFTA

 TOP INDUSTRIES THAT DEPEND ON THE DEAL

-The US Labor Department reported that 414,000 workers lost jobs involuntarily between 1994 and 2002 because of NAFTA, less than 2 percent of the 31 million total jobs lost involuntarily during that time.
-Many more jobs were lost because of automation and other nontrade factors.
-Tens of millions more jobs were added to the US economy in this period.5 The US economy grew significantly in the first decade after NAFTA with annual growth of 3.3 percent.6
+The US Labor Department reported that 414,000 workers were displaced between 1994 and 2002 because of NAFTA, less than 2 percent of the 31 million total job displacements during that time.
+Automation and other nontrade factors phased out many more jobs than trade.
+Tens of millions of jobs were added to the US economy in this period.5 The US economy grew significantly in the first decade after NAFTA with annual growth of 3.3 percent.6

 WITHOUT NAFTA, US-MEXICO TRADE WOULD SUFFER